Christianity in China: 17th to 18th centuries

-Further waves of missionaries came to China in the Qing (or Manchu) dynasty (1644–1911) as a result of contact with foreign powers.
+Further waves of missionaries came to China during the Qing dynasty (1644–1911) as a result of contact with foreign powers.
 Russian Orthodoxy was introduced in 1715 and Protestants began entering China in 1807.

-The Qing dynasty's Yongzheng Emperor was firmly against Christian converts among his own Manchu people.
+The Yongzheng Emperor was firmly against Christian converts among his own Manchu people.
 He warned them that the Manchus must follow only the Manchu way of worshipping Heaven since different peoples worshipped Heaven differently.
 He stated: